Ernst Roets: Personal life

-Films and publications
+Filmography

 Tainted Heroes

-“Tainted Heroes” is a South African documentary film that was produced by Forum Films under direction of Elrich Yssel, with Roets and Beatrice Pretorius as producers.
+Tainted Heroes is a South African documentary film that was produced by Forum Films and directed by Elrich Yssel, with Roets and Beatrice Pretorius as producers.
 The film is about the violent battle of the African National Congress (ANC) against apartheid in South Africa between 1976 and 1994.
 The documentary is based on the book People’s War: New Light on the Struggle for South Africa by Anthea Jeffery.

-A spokesperson for the ANC, who are the main protagonists in the film, said "This is nothing else but propaganda.
-“They should be doing a film about how many of them in AfriForum have collaborated with apartheid.
-They are nothing else but hardcore racists.
-They are a group like the Ku Klux Klan (American white supremacist group).”.
-However, AfriForum and Roets himself have repeatedly denounced "white nationalism", saying that it should be “exposed and opposed”.